Ascend-Huawei/HiFly_Drone/ros_atlas/README.md

 <hr>

-## [Optional] Install ROS-Docker on Local Machine
+## Install ROS-Docker on PC

-For visualization purposes, we may run a ROS GUI (rqt) from inside a Docker container on an external machine that listens to the topics on the Atlas 200 DK.
+For visualization purposes, we will run a ROS GUI (rqt) from inside a Docker container on the PC that listens to the ROS topics from the Atlas 200 DK.
 To do so, pull the official `ros:noetic` image from the `osrf` DockerHub repository on the host machine (your laptop or desktop)
 ```
 docker pull osrf/ros:noetic-desktop-full